 It was a really lovely evening and definitely made me feel very festive!
 Check out your local National Trust sites if you want to be inspired!

-We tend to not put up our Christmas tree until the weekend before Christmas but this year Flea’s going to be away with her Dad, so we’ve done it a little earlier.
+We tend to not put up our Christmas tree until the weekend before Christmas but this year Flea’s going to be away with her Dad that week, so we’ve done it a little earlier.

 Our tree decor doesn’t have a colour scheme or a smart theme.
 But what it does have are ornaments that tell the story of our adventures.
 Each time we visit a new place, we try and find a new ornament.
 They’re rarely expensive, and often quite weird.
 But as we decorate the tree, it’s fun to remember the places we’ve been.